GijonDev/gWiris/README.md

 # gWiris
-Editing the default WIRIS versions using batch scripts.

 ## Project
 This file deletes some useless files + increments default WIRIS' performance by adding more used RAM to the config files.
 Duplicating WIRIS regular performance is common.